Circuit court: England and Wales

-England and Wales is divided into six regions or circuits for the purposes of the administration of justice: Midland Circuit, North Eastern Circuit, Northern Circuit, South Eastern Circuit, Western Circuit, Wales Circuit.
+England and Wales is divided into six circuits for the purposes of the administration of justice: the Midland Circuit, North Eastern Circuit, Northern Circuit, South Eastern Circuit, Western Circuit, and the Wales and Chester Circuit.

 The system is overseen by the Lord Chancellor.
 The membership consists of High Court Judges, Circuit Judges, District Judges, law practitioners and academic lawyers.
 The Circuits also form the basis for administration of the Bar in England and Wales except for Cheshire.

 Until 2007 for court administration purposes it formed part of the Wales and Chester Circuit.
 When in 2007 it became part of the Northern Circuit for court administrative purposes post devolution, the "Wales and Chester Circuit" continued to be the Circuit Bar.

 The Circuit Bars are represented on the Bar Council through the Circuit Leaders.

-Republic of Ireland
+Ireland

-In the Republic of Ireland the Circuit Court is part of the Courts of First Instance, senior to the District Court but junior to the High Court (Ireland).
+In Ireland the Circuit Court is part of the Courts of First Instance, senior to the District Court but junior to the High Court (Ireland).
 It was first established as the Circuit Court of Justice under the Courts of Justice Act 1924 and replaced the County Court on the civil side, and quarter sessions and recorder's courts on the criminal side, as well as some of the jurisdiction of the assizes.
 These are heard by a judge sitting alone.
 It also has jurisdiction to hear appeals from the District Court.
 Appeals from the court lie to the High Court on the civil side and the Court of Criminal Appeal on the criminal side.

 The Circuit Court is so-called because of the circuits on which its judges travel, namely Dublin, Cork, Northern, Western, Eastern, South Western, South Eastern, and Midland, each of which are composed of a number of counties.
 The court consist of a President and thirty-seven judges.
 Although there is strictly speaking just one Circuit Court, a sitting of the Circuit Court in any particular location is referred to as name of town Circuit Court, e.g. Trim Circuit Court.

 The High Court also sits "on circuit" twice yearly, though this is called the High Court on Circuit rather than a circuit court.
 In this case, "on circuit" means sitting in a location other than Dublin.